gershnik/wsdd-native/README.md

 ### RedHat/CentOS/Fedora

-Pre-built packages are available [Fedora Copr](https://copr.fedorainfracloud.org/coprs/gershnik/wsddn/) repository.
+Pre-built packages are available on [Fedora Copr](https://copr.fedorainfracloud.org/coprs/gershnik/wsddn/) repository.
 Visit that link to see currently supported distributions and architectures.

 To set the repo up you need to install `copr` plugin if you haven't already done so: